Our readers are career development practitioners and educators. Read details below before submitting an article.

 Associate Editors' Descriptions of Submission Suggestions for Each Department in the Web Magazine

 This description of departmental submissions aims to help potential authors but there is no guarantee of publication.
-If you have questions, please contact the department associate editor.
+These are just suggestions.
+If you have questions or other ideas, please contact the department associate editor.

 Broad and deeply applicable career development topics are covered in Features.
 Trends, hot topics, emerging issues - whatever people in our field are talking about needs to be written about for Features.
 Additionally, any aspect of career development that would apply to all other departments, could be published in Features as it would be interesting to all readers, including interventions, population-specific, disabilities, and counseling skills.
 Theoretical, practical, holistic, interdisciplinary... almost anything but basic is encouraged here.
 Adhering to the submission guidelines is key, and the co-associate editors aim to work with authors to make the article as strong as possible to be in Features.